araichev/vegehead/docs/donate.rst

     </form>

 That's a PayPal button for credit/debit card payments.
-Alternatively, you can drop your tip directly into my Kiwibank account at Alex Raichev 38-9009-0530201-00.
+Alternatively, you can donate directly to my Kiwibank account at Alex Raichev 38-9009-0530201-00.

-Thanks!
+Cheers!